 Promoting ICTs for a better tomorrow

 With the recent advances in machine learning technology, public and private sector leaders alike have expressed interest in the potential of Artificial Intelligence (AI), and concerns over its misuse.
-ITU, as an organization committed to ensuring a sustainable future through ICT, launched its inaugural AI for Good Global Summit in 2017.
-This meeting brought together world leaders from member states and private businesses to drive the conversation about policies around AI, and how AI may be used to support the achievement of the UN's Sustainable Development Goals, so that all of our lives are made better.
+ITU, as an organization committed to ensuring a sustainable future through ICT, hosts its annual AI for Good Global Summit.
+This meeting brings together world leaders from member states and private businesses to drive the conversation about policies around AI, and how AI may be used to support the achievement of the UN's Sustainable Development Goals, so that all of our lives are made better.

-In a similar vein, many of the conversations at ITU Telecom World 2017 (an annual conference hosted by ITU) were focused on the global harmonization of emerging technologies such as AI, IoT and digital finance.
+In a similar vein, many of the conversations at the annual ITU Telecom World conference are focused on the global harmonization of emerging technologies such as AI, IoT and digital finance.
 Through events such as these, ITU is helping ensure that that these technologies will lead to social benefits and improvements in quality of life.

 Providing valuable information on key ICT trends